User Manual — Geo-Explo

 7. My account — Geo-Explo settings

-In your personal area (My account), a Geo-Explo tab gives access to three sections.
+In your personal area (My account), a Geo-Explo tab gives access to four sections.

 7.1 My favourites